suned/pfun/docs/curried_and_typesafe_operators.md

 ```
 Moreover, `pfun.operator` provide more accutare typing than its standard library counterpart (if the `pfun` MyPy plugin is enabled).

+Note that for some operators, such as `contains`, the argument order is flipped compared to its counterpart in the builtin `operators` module to better support [tacit programming](https://en.wikipedia.org/wiki/Tacit_programming).

 To see all available operators, check out the [API reference](operators_api.md).